galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/simbank-IVT.md

     }
 ```

+Finally, the main test method itself - `checkBankIsAvailable()` - is defined, and calls `coreManager.registerConfidentialText` to register the application password to the confidential text filtering service.
+This service replaces occurrences of registered phrases from log output with a numbered shield - e.g. \*\*\*1\*\*\*.

-Finally, the main test method itself - `checkBankIsAvailable()` - is defined, where a sequence of method calls chained off `terminal.waitForKeyboard()` enables Galasa to sign into the SimBank system using its session manager.
+Then, a sequence of method calls chained off `terminal.waitForKeyboard()` enables Galasa to sign into the SimBank system using its session manager.
 It demonstrates using the following methods:

 * `positionCursorToFieldContaining()` - which as its name implies, positions the cursor to a field containing a specific label
 * `tab()` - which presses the TAB key in the application under test